JuliaLang/julia/doc/manual/packages.rst

   demonstrates to the package owner that you've made sure your code works as intended.

 - Run the package's tests and make sure they pass.
-From julia, you can do this in either of the following ways:
+There are several ways to run the tests:

-  + ``Pkg.test("Foo")``: this will run your tests in a separate (new) julia process.
+  + From Julia, run :func:`Pkg.test("Foo") <Pkg.test>`: this will run your tests in a separate (new) julia process.
-  + ``include("runtests.jl")`` from the package's ``test/`` folder (it's possible the file has a different name, look for one that runs all the tests): this allows you to run the tests repeatedly in the same session without reloading all the package code; for packages that take a while to load, this can be much faster.
+  + From Julia, ``include("runtests.jl")`` from the package's ``test/`` folder (it's possible the file has a different name, look for one that runs all the tests): this allows you to run the tests repeatedly in the same session without reloading all the package code; for packages that take a while to load, this can be much faster.
 With this approach, you do have to do some extra work to make :ref:`changes in the package code <man-workflow-tips>`.

-  Alternatively, run the tests from the shell with ``julia runtests.jl`` from within the package's ``test/`` folder.
+  + From the shell, run ``julia runtests.jl`` from within the package's ``test/`` folder.

 - Commit your changes: see `<http://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository>`_.

-- Submit your changes: from the julia prompt, type ``Pkg.submit("Foo")``.
+- Submit your changes: From the Julia prompt, type :func:`Pkg.submit("Foo") <Pkg.submit>`.
 This will push your changes to your GitHub fork, creating it if it doesn't already exist.
-(If you encounter an error, :ref:`make sure you've set up your SSH keys
+(If you encounter an error, :ref:`make sure you've set up your SSH keys <man-pkg-dev-setup>`.)
-  <man-pkg-dev-setup>`.)
-Julia will then give you a hyperlink; open
-  that link, edit the message, and then click "submit."
+  Julia will then give you a hyperlink; open that link, edit the message, and then click "submit."
 At that point, the package owner will be notified of your changes and may initiate discussion.

-- The package owner may make some suggestions for additional improvements.
+- The package owner may suggest additional improvements.
 To respond to those suggestions, you can easily update the pull request (this only works for changes that have not already been merged; for merged pull requests, make new changes by starting a new branch):

-  + If you've changed branches in the meantime, make sure you go back to the same branch with ``git checkout fixbar`` (from shell mode) or ``Pkg.checkout("Foo", "fixbar")`` (from the julia prompt).
+  + If you've changed branches in the meantime, make sure you go back to the same branch with ``git checkout fixbar`` (from shell mode) or :func:`Pkg.checkout("Foo", "fixbar") <Pkg.checkout>` (from the Julia prompt).

   + As above, make your changes, run the tests, and commit your changes.